nicarq/sovereign-sdk/examples/demo-rollup/benches/node/README.md

 Native benchmarks refer to the performance of the rollup SDK in native mode - this does not involve proving
 ## Methodology
 * We use the Bank module's Transfer call as the main transaction for running this benchmark.
 So what we're measuring is the number of value transfers that can be done per second.
 * We do not connect to the DA layer since that will be the bottleneck if we do.
-We pre-populate 10 blocks (configurable via env var BLOCKS) with 1 blob each containing 10,000 transactions each (configurable via env var TXNS_PER_BLOCK).
+We pre-populate 100 blocks (configurable via env var BLOCKS) with 1 blob each containing 1000 transactions each (configurable via env var TXNS_PER_BLOCK).
-* The first block only contains a "CreateToken" transaction.
-Subsequent blocks contain "Transfer" transactions.
+* The first block contains a "CreateToken" and "Mint" transactions.
 * All token transfers are initiated from the created token's mint address

 We use two scripts for benchmarking: